Marco Corbetta

-Marco Corbetta (born June 16, 1977) is a game programmer, notable for his work in as lead programmer of Far Cry and Crysis franchise.
+Marco Corbetta (born June 16, 1977) is a game programmer, notable for his work as lead programmer of CryEngine, Far Cry and Crysis franchise.
 Corbetta also wrote the 3D engine known as Equinox, before his time at Prograph Research, where he is credited for Tsunami 2265 (2002) (distributed in the US by Got Game Entertainment).
 He is currently a director on Star Citizen.